Ch0wW/wadverifier/README.md

 * HacX v1.0 up to 1.2
 * Chex Quest 1, 2, and 3 (v1.0 & 1.4)
 * SIGIL v1.0 up to 1.21
-* REKKR (v1.16 only, both PWAD or Standalone formats)
+* REKKR (v1.16 only, both PWAD or Standalone)
 * DOOM 3 XBOX
 * DOOM/DOOM2 XBLA
 * DOOM 3 BFG (+ NERVE.WAD)
 * DOOM 64 (NightDive Studios)
+* PWAD declarations (if usermade - check `pwaddata.json` for examples)
 * And many many more !

 ### Latest version detection
-IWADverifier looks up if your IWAD is the latest version or not.
+WADverifier looks up if your IWAD is the latest version or not.
 If it's not, a message tells you what to do to get the latest version of your file !

 ### Drag & Drop (Windows only)
-Windows users can directly drag their IWAD files to the IWADverifier executable to quickly verify its validity!
+Windows users can directly drag their IWAD files to the WADverifier executable to quickly verify its validity!

 ### Color support
-Because having a white-only text in a commandline application is boring, IWADVerifier uses ANSI to color messages.
+Because having a white-only text in a commandline application is boring, WADVerifier uses ANSI to color messages.
 All systems should support it without any issue.

 # Pre-Requisites for compilation
 - Golang 1.17 or newer
 - Package `color` from user Fatih (`go get github.com/fatih/color`)
 - Package `go-ansi` from user k0kubun (`go get github.com/k0kubun/go-ansi`)

-Then, inside the project folder, write `go build`, and that should be it.
+Then, inside the project folder, write `go build`.

 # Screenshot
 ![ProgramSS](https://i.imgur.com/tviS1Gr.png)